MHickey2/First_Project/README.md

 <summary>Fonts</summary>
 <br/>

+## Fonts used on Site

+### Roboto
+font-family: 'Roboto', sans-serif;
+font-weight: Light 400;
+font-weight: Bold 700;

+Used for the majority of the site, both for regular text and headings.
+Sans serif is the fallback font in case other font is not available.
+See below for example of font in use.

 <p align="center">
   <img src="assets/images/font.png"/>
 </p>
-font-family: 'Roboto', sans-serif;

-Roboto
-font-weight: Light 400
-font-weight: Bold 700

-Used for the majority of the site, both for regular text and headings.
+### Dancing Script
 font-family: 'Dancing Script', cursive;

-Dancing Script
-Font-weight: Regular 400
+Font-weight: Regular 400;
-Font-weight: Bold 700
+Font-weight: Bold 700;

-Used for the opening Welcome section on the home page and for the Quotes linked to the body, mind and spirit section on the lifestyle page, and the error message on the 404.page.
+Used for the opening Welcome Text in the welcome section on the home page and for the Quotes linked to the body, mind and spirit section on the lifestyle page, and the error message on the 404.page.
+Cursive is the fallback font in case other font is not available.
+See below for the font in use.

 <p align="center">
   <img src="assets/images/quote.png"/>